With updated estimated costs for 2024, we’ll show you how much you should reasonably expect to pay to have your new bathroom installed.

 The underlying message from our survey of bathroom installers is that quality is always the priority with any job.
 And, with the Victoria Plum Bathroom Design Service, we’ll set you on the right path.

-Simply send us a few details (your bathroom measurements, some photos and a basic sketch) and we’ll provide you with a free, no-obligation bathroom design.
+Simply send us a few details (your bathroom measurements, some photos and a basic sketch) and we’ll provide you with an ultra-realistic bathroom design.
 What’s more, we’ll give you a full shopping list to pass on to your Tradesperson, so they know exactly what you need.

 It may cost you a little more to get a professional finish but surely this is something worth paying for?
 After all, a bathroom which has been installed correctly and looks great is more likely to last than one which has a “cheap and cheerful” attitude.